 Daniela Nascimento Fainberg is Synergos’ Director for Latin America.
 She also founded Instituto Geração, co-founded of Rede de Transformação Pública (Public Transformation Network), and is a philanthropy and social investment advisor for high-net-worth individuals.
 She advises individuals and families in their philanthropic strategies, creating structures, processes, strategic planning, programs, selecting, monitoring, and evaluating social projects.
 She also works for families on their intergenerational dialogue, helping them aligned their values to their social legacy.
 Donor education programs and building bridges to different social contexts were always part of her work.

-Ms. Nascimento Fainberg has 21 years of experience working in promoting philanthropy and social investment in Brazil.
-She started her career in philanthropy in 1997, working at São Paulo office of W.K.
+Ms. Nascimento Fainberg has more than 20 years of experience working in promoting philanthropy and social investment in Brazil.
+She started her career in philanthropy in 1997, working at the São Paulo office of the W.K.
 Kellogg Foundation monitoring the Latin American projects.
-From 2000-2004 she served at IDIS - Institute for the Development of Social Investment - where she created and managed their Family Philanthropy Program, advising families on their social investments.
+From 2000-2004 she served at IDIS (Institute for the Development of Social Investment) where she created and managed their Family Philanthropy Program, advising families on their social investments.